Clemson (and Pickens County)

-Keowee-Toxaway State Park is also an attractive spot for outdoor-seekers.
+Keowee-Toxaway State Park is another attractive spot for outdoor-seekers.
 This 1,000-acre park gives you the opportunity to enjoy beautiful views of the Blue Ridge mountains or challenge yourself with a strenuous hike.
 You can also enjoy the outdoors without leaving the car, thanks to the Jocassee Gorges Scenic Driving Tour that begins in Pickens County and crosses into neighboring North Carolina.

 Home to global and industry leaders, Pickens County attracts top companies with the help of its technically-skilled workforce and business-friendly environment.
 With a mix of international and domestic companies representing a variety of industries, Pickens County has a dynamic and diverse business ecosystem.
 Pickens County’s major employers include:

 While Clemson and Pickens County are home to the “No. 1 Best College in South Carolina”, according to Niche, Clemson University, the county has two additional top-tier higher education institutions: Tri-County Technical College, a 2-year institution, and Southern Wesleyan University, a 4-year institution.

 The School District of Pickens County has an annual enrollment of about 16,300 students and a student-teacher ratio of 17 to 1.
 In total, Pickens County has 14 elementary schools, five middle schools, four high schools, and a state-of-the-art Career and Technology Center.
 Clemson Montessori School, Easley Christian School and Soaring Eagles Christian Academy are among the county’s roster of private schools.
 Discover more about Pickens County schools below.